tektoncd/community/teps/0017-shell-escaped-params.md

 This variable shall be escaped according to `printf '%q'` rules as used in bash.

+Support Bourne, Bourne-Again, Busybox, and Debian Almquist shells against injection, but don't purposefully prevent its usage in other scenarios.

 ### User Stories

 #### Story 1

 My Task allows users to specify a destination filename.
 The user could pass valid file names containing any of ` <>|\!*?;&"'` (or more) which would be impossible to robustly address all possibilities when used directly in the script.
+For example, single-quoting parameters could not protect against `'; rm -fR *;'`.

 #### Story 2